Religion in Chile: Religious freedom

 The constitution Chile provides for the freedom of religion, although it stipulates that this freedom must be not be “opposed to morals, to good customs or to the public order".
 It further establishes a separation between church and state, and other laws prohibit religious discrimination.

 Religious organizations are not required to register with the government, but may do so to receive tax breaks.
 Religious groups may appoint chaplains to provide services in hospitals and prisons.
 Officially registered groups may appoint chaplains for the military.
 The celebration of a Catholic Mass frequently marks official and public events.
-If the event is of a military nature, all members of the participating units may be obliged to attend.
-Membership in the Catholic Church is considered beneficial to a military career.
+In 2006, membership in the Catholic Church is considered beneficial to a military career.

-All schools are required to provide two hours of religious per week, tailored to the religious affiliations of the students.
+All schools are required to provide two hours of religious education per week, tailored to the religious affiliations of the students.
 The majority of such courses focus on a Catholic perspective, but the government has approved curricula for 14 different religious groups.
 Parents may also choose to excuse their children from such classes.

 According to Christian Solidarity Worldwide, arsonists attacked Baptist and Catholic churches in the primarily indigenous Mapuche communities in the rural Araucania Region in 2017.
 According to other sources, the church attacks fit into a pattern of sabotage directed at a wide range of institutions, business interests, and infrastructure in Araucania, and thus may not necessarily have been intended as a religiously-motivated attack.
 As of the end of 2017, a trial was still pending for the arson suspects, and the regional government verbally committed itself to helping rebuild the churches.

 Leaders of the Jewish community have expressed concerns about incidences of antisemitic vandalism and graffiti targeting Jews.

 The National Office of Religious Affairs facilitates inter-religious dialogue and promotes tolerance of religious diversity.

+In 2023, Chile was scored 4 out of 4 for religious freedom.

 Christianity

+Christianity in Chile is the most prevalent religion in the country.
+According to the 2024 census data, all forms of Christianity combined amount to a total of 11,061,994 people, representing 72.7% of the population.